tuyendev2505/telebot-vic/README.md

 - **User-Friendly Transactions:** Enjoy a smooth experience for buying, transferring, and receiving crypto.

 - **Payment Options:** purchase your wallet with crypto using credit cards or traditional payment methods.

+## 🚀 Technologies Used

+- **ReactJS:** A popular JavaScript library for building user interfaces, providing a robust and efficient front-end foundation for Victorious Wallet.

+- **Account Abstraction:** We implement account abstraction to enhance security and streamline the user experience, ensuring a safe and accessible environment for crypto transactions.

+- **Telegram Mini App:** Explore the integration of a Telegram mini app to bring additional functionality and communication channels to Victorious Wallet users.

 ## 🚦 Getting Started